Bojidar00/ets-js-library/README.md

 ### Buy multiple tickets from a category from one event (Everyone)

+1. Create an api token from [nft.storage](https://nft.storage/)
-1. Import buyTicketsFromSingleEvent function from the library.
+2. Import buyTicketsFromSingleEvent function from the library.
-2. Execute buyTicketsFromSingleEvent function.
+3. Execute buyTicketsFromSingleEvent function.
-3. Sign and send the transaction anyway you like.
+4. Sign and send the transaction anyway you like.

 ```js
 import { buyTicketsFromSingleEvent } from "ets-js-library";